 You need to create two sets.
 The first one containing the top 5 records while the other one with bottom 5.
 Then join these two sets by displaying a total set of 10 records.

-This has been a guide to List Of Tableau Interview Questions and Answers.
+This has been a guide to Tableau Interview Questions.
 Here we have listed the best 10 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –